 "The Ancient Blocks bottling is meant to recognize and improve upon the legacy of our forefathers, with the least necessary intervention in the winery.
 We pick from this inspirational vineyard and taste the resulting wine in the spring.
-If our other barreled wines make the wine better—such as filling-in a missing midpalate or improving acidit—we will blend them in.
+If our other barreled wines make the wine better—such as filling in a missing midpalate or improving acidity—we will blend them in.
 What we learn from this blending helps us identify what can be changed in how the block is farmed or when it should be picked next season.
 It is a living, evolving process to improve both the vines and the wines."

 As Mr. Bjork puts it, the label illustrated by Michael E. Leonard for The Church Ancient Blocks "adeptly captures Manuel's ever-presence in the vineyards."
-Throughout each year, the powerful, calloused hands of both Borra and Maldonado touched each and every vine in Borra Vineyards' extensive holdings in the Mokelumne River and Clements Hills appellations.
-This was "attentive winegrowing" to an nth degree (for an accounting of Borra and Maldonado's long standing collaboration, please see our 2015 post entitled The fruits of Borra's Manuel Maldonado's labors).
+Throughout each year, the powerful, calloused hands of both Borra and Maldonado touched every vine in Borra Vineyards' extensive holdings in the Mokelumne River and Clements Hills appellations.
+This was "attentive winegrowing" to an nth degree (for an accounting of Borra and Maldonado's long-standing collaboration, please see our 2015 post entitled The fruits of Borra's Manuel Maldonado's labors).

 The wine itself, adds Bjork, is "a tribute to the work of Steve Borra and Manuel Maldonado.
 Steve purchased the Church Block in the early 1970s from the local Catholic diocese [hence its name], and both Steve and Manuel nurtured it for decades."

 It is only appropriate that this Historic Vineyard Society-recognized vineyard now serves as the defining core of a red wine that, in itself, could be considered a wine for the ages.
-Given Niggli's penchant for blending based upon whatever might be provided by Mother Nature each year, future bottlings may not be exactly the same each year.
-But a 2020 is now in the bottle, at your fingertips, awaiting your own judgement and appreciation.
+Given Niggli's penchant for blending based upon whatever might be provided by Mother Nature each year, future bottlings may not be the same each year.
+But 2020 is now in the bottle, at your fingertips, awaiting your judgement and appreciation.